Calls to continue suspension of hare coursing over deadly disease

 In August, a hare in Co Wexford was also found to be infected with the disease.

 The Department of Culture, Heritage and the Gaeltacht confirmed this week that more rabbits have tested positive for the disease in Co Clare and Co Leitrim.
-It also said several wild rabbits and at least one hare are currently waiting to be examined.
+It also said several wild rabbits and at least one hare were waiting to be examined.

 The disease causes death within a few days of infection, with sick animals having swollen eyelids, partial paralysis and bleeding from the eyes and mouth.
 In the latter stages, animals exhibit unusual behaviour such as emerging from cover into the open and convulsing or fitting before dying.